 The present study found that teachers' professional development processes positively impact their pedagogical efficacy.
 Like other models of teaching and learning, Open and Distance eLearning promotes pedagogical reasoning skills to teachers through a teacher professional development program.
 Student teachers are aware of the role ODel plays in enhancing pedagogical reasoning skills for effective teaching and learning.
 ODeL makes it easy to enhance comprehension and evaluation, two of the six MPRA processes, but transformation, instruction, and reflection are difficult, leading to the inconsistency of student teachers in pedagogical reasoning.
 Limitations in practice, students' teachers' perspectives, and time in the language of teaching affect pedagogical reasoning skills and comprehension, especially breaking the MPRA cycle.

-Recommendation for further study:
+Recommendation for further study

 Further research is needed to investigate how each pedagogical course enhances the pedagogical reasoning skills of student teachers.